Kalki Krishnamurthy: Death

 Krishnamurthy died in Chennai on 5 December 1954 aged 55 years from tuberculosis.
 Kalki magazine's special issue for Annai Sarada Devi, dated the day Krishnamurthy died, was his last editorial work.
 The magazine shared the information that his health was improving prior to his demise.

 Legacy

-Veteran actor and former Chief Minister of Tamil Nadu [PORTIA'S), actor-turned-politician Kamal Haasan and director Mani Ratnam tried to adapt Krishnamurthy's novel Ponniyin Selvan into a film at different times, but only Mani Ratnam succeeded.
-The first part of Mani Ratnam's two-part film was released on 30 September 2022 as Ponniyin Selvan: I.
+Various individuals including veteran actor, director, philanthropist and former Chief Minister of Tamil Nadu, M. G. Ramachandran; actor, director and politician, Kamal Haasan; and director Mani Ratnam, have tried to adapt Krishnamurthy's novel Ponniyin Selvan, into a film at various stages, but only Mani Ratnam has succeeded so far.
+The first part of Mani Ratnam's two-part film was released on 30 September 2022 as Ponniyin Selvan: I, and second part was released on 28 April 2023 as Ponniyin Selvan: II.